frogermcs/AndroidDevMetrics/README.md

 Dagger2Metrics captures all initializations from both - `@Module` -> `@Provides` annotated methods and `@Inject` annotated constructors.

 In summary you will see the most-top injected dependencies with trees of their dependencies.
-Each of dependency shows how much time was needed to provide this object to Dagger 2 object graph (construction time itself and with all dependencies).
+Each of dependency shows how much time was needed to provide this object to Dagger 2 object graph (construction time itself and overall time with all dependencies).

 ![screenshot.png](https://raw.githubusercontent.com/frogermcs/dagger2metrics/master/art/dagger2metrics.png)

 ### Why I don't see all (sub) dependencies?
 Metric trees don't show dependencies which are already provided to Dagger's graph, so only those constructed from scratch will be visible.
 Mainly because of readability and from a simple reason - we don't want to measure Dagger 2 performance which in most cases won't be an issue.
-We should be sure that our code provides requested dependencies as fast as it's possible.
+Instead we should be sure that our code provides requested dependencies as fast as it's possible.

 ## Customizing